vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

    $ ./server
    ```

-  !!! caution

-        Studio {{nebula.release}} version is not dependent on nebula-importer and nebula-http-gateway, so the installation and deployment procedure is different from Studio v3.1.0.

 4. When Studio is started, use `http://<ip address>:7001` to get access to Studio.

    If you can see the **Config Server** page on the browser, Studio is started successfully.